auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Reflect on what need is missing from your life and work to satisfy it.

-The level beyond a lack of needs is a state of flow.
+If you feel your needs are satisfied you should search for a state of flow.

 ---